The Bruce Trail is marked with painted rectangles – blazes – to guide hikers.

 When in doubt, follow the blazes.
 If the blazes don't match your map, the blazes always take precedence.

 Trail reroutes and other changes are common on the Bruce Trail.
-View our Trail Notice page for details.
+View our Trail Changes page for details.

 Other Bruce Trail Signs